Domehead123/the-crawl/README.md

 The site is responsive and mobile first.
 It largely follows the rules of thirds.

-It presented a couple of issues.
-Firstly, it was always going to be quite a wordy site, so I needed a way to break those words up.
-Pictures and headings weren’t going to be enough so I looked at changing the background colour in places and using different font sizes.

-The second issue was that the design needed to be quite dark to reflect the fact that it’s not exacctly a cheery novel.
-But a monochrome site would just look dull so I had to experiment with colour schemes to find colours that worked together but still suggested darkness – I used [this colour picker](https://www.w3schools.com/colors/colors_picker.asp) to help me with this.
-I used drop shadows on the white boxes to further suggest that sense of ‘eerieness’ and used appropriate fonts.
+It's quite a wordy site, which is the reason for the 'misty' backgrounds to break up the content The design is quite dark to reflect the fact that it’s not exacctly a cheery novel.

 ## Navigation/Layout